kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

 ## Summary

-Currently the most container runtimes work is by masking and setting as read-only certain paths in `/proc`.
+Currently most container runtimes mask and set as read-only certain paths in `/proc`.
 This is to prevent data from being exposed into a container that should not be.
 However, there are certain use-cases where it is necessary to turn this off.

-In 1.12, this was introduced as the ProcMountType feature gate, and has languished since.
+In 1.12, this was introduced as the ProcMountType feature gate, and has it has languished in alpha ever since.
 This KEP is a successor to (and heavily based on) https://github.com/kubernetes/community/pull/1934/, updated for the modern era.

 ## Motivation

-For end-users who would like to run unprivileged containers using user namespaces _nested inside_ CRI containers, we need an option to have a `ProcMount`.
+Some end users would like to run unprivileged containers _nested inside_ a Kubernetes container using user namespaces.
+The outer container is started by the CRI implementation.
-That is, we need an option to designate explicitly turn off masking and setting read-only of paths so that we can mount `/proc` in the nested container as an unprivileged user.
+Kubernetes defaults to masking the `/proc` mount of a container, setting some paths as read only.
+To run a nested container within an unprivileged Pod, a user would need a way to override that default masking behavior.

 Please see the following filed issues for more information:
 - [opencontainers/runc#1658](https://github.com/opencontainers/runc/issues/1658#issuecomment-373122073)